 wbUTIL - Re-Flash Programming

-wbUTIL - Re-Flash Programming : A Controller or Display can be updated with the latest firmware
+Re-Flash Programming : A Controller or Display can be updated with the latest firmware

 This function upgrades both controller & display code/program (or flash) memory as well as EE data (or EEPROM data memory).
 This is normally only necessary when new features or fixes are released.
 See the HXF file page for the code available.

 Display Note : Re-flashing a display requires a reprogramming adaptor.
+A display must NOT be connected to a controller for reflashing - attempting this may damage the display and/or controller!

-Basically an HXF file is read, converted to binary data and sent to the device to be re-programmed.
-This is a two step process where code and then data is programmed.
+An encrypted ASCII/BIN .HXF file is read, converted to raw binary data and sent to the device to be re-programmed.
+This is a two step process where code and/or data is programmed.
+Normally EE memory is what is corrupted but there is a close relationship between the two parts, and despite having the option of flashing each individually, normally both should be reflashed.

 The following flash options can be selected :

 • Rescue? - This is not normally required unless you are reflashing because of a hardware problem that has corrupted the controller's main code.
 Alternatively, it must be used when upgrading from rev 0021 controller firmware (this code was released in 2004!).
 Note that Rescue mode also requires that the unit be opened and a temporary jumper is inserted while the re-flash is in progress (more info below).
+So, forget this option unless absolutely required!

 • No Prompt? - Skips some informative messages.
-This is useful for batch programming where all that needs to be done is hit the key to program the (next) device.
+This is useful for batch programming where all that needs to be done is hit the Enter key to program the (next) device.

 • Show Advanced? - The advanced options, that have some element of risk associated with their use, become active, including ...